MirelaGTulbure/gaec-lab/content/authors/yurishendryk/_index.md

 - Alumni
 ---

 Yuri currently works for Dendra Systems which uses data processing to monitor and restore ecosystems.
-You can read more about this work <a href="https://dendra.io/"> here. </a>
+You can read more about this work <a href= "https://dendra.io/"> here. </a>